 PROGRAMS & PRESENTATIONS

-Information/Education Division staff are often called upon to present programs to social, civic, and professional groups throughout the District.
+Information/Education Division staff are available to present programs to social, civic, and professional groups throughout the District.

 A wide range of informational materials are available to the public through information boards in the office reception area.